great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_sqlalchemy_support_for_an_expectation.md

 Our `engine` will reflect the backend we're implementing (`SqlAlchemyExecutionEngine`), while our `fn_type` and `domain_type` are unique to the type of Expectation we're implementing.

-These decorators enable a higher-complexity workflow, allowing you to explicitly structure your queries and make intermediate queries to you database.
+These decorators enable a higher-complexity workflow, allowing you to explicitly structure your queries and make intermediate queries to your database.
 While this approach can result in extra roundtrips to your database, it can also unlock advanced functionality for your Custom Expectations.

 For our Custom Column Aggregate Expectation `ExpectColumnMaxToBeBetweenCustom`, we're going to implement the `@metric_value` decorator,